FAQ'S GETTING THERE/ROUTES/WHEN

 Labuan Bajo-Maumere

-Outside the months July and August, the Idul Fitri period at the end of the Ramadan (check the calender first) and around Christmas and New Year about 2 months in advance will be ok.
-Do not buy tickets far in advance as routes and schedules are changing frequently.
+Outside the months July and August, the Idul Fitri period at the end of the Ramadan (check the calender first) and around Christmas and New Year about 1 to 2 months in advance will be ok.
+Do not buy tickets far in advance as routes and schedules change frequently.

 In June 2018 the news came that all Indonesian carriers have been removed from the European Commission's airline blacklist.
-See news earlier this year.
 There is no need to avoid carriers like NAM Air, Transnusa or Wings Air.

 Batik Air 20 kgs